Our portfolio includes some of the best lodges in Zimbabwe, ranging from classic, luxury, and good value for you to explore.

 It is classified as a Classic Camp by the company, indicating stylish accommodation within remote surroundings.
-It is situated in the west region of Mana Pools, within a private concession and along the banks of the Zambezi River.
+Ruckomechi is designed to be environmentally friendly, with hot water and lighting supplied by solar power.

 Zambezi Expeditions is owned by African Bush Camps, the company run by famous safari guide Beks Ndlovu and his wife Sophia.

 Bumi Hills is ideal for travellers who like a little luxury on safari.
 And we rate the lodge for its interest in local culture and efforts to give back to the Tonga community.